shakibalarman/My-Portfolio/WARP.md

 ## Project Overview

 This is a static portfolio website for Aononto Jahan Junnurain, built with vanilla HTML5, CSS3, and JavaScript.
-The site showcases personal information, education, skills, projects, and contact details in a modern, responsive design.
+The site showcases personal information, education, skills, projects and contact details in a modern, responsive design .

 ## Development Commands